G Lake (New York)

-G Lake is a lake located west of Higgins Bay, New York.
+G Lake is located west of Higgins Bay, New York.
 Fish species present in the lake are brook trout, and brown trout.
 There is carry down off trail from G Lake Road along the west shore.
 The name is derived from the shape of the body of water, which forms something that resembles a letter “G".

 Description

 There are a few primitive campsites located by the lake.
 From the summer parking near the barrier, it’s less than half a mile to access the water and campsites.
 Located here is a clearing, which was the site of a former camp which was privately owned.
 The remains of a dam is located at the outlet of the lake.

 Outlet creek

 G Lake Outlet drains G Lake and flows northwest before emptying into the South Branch West Canada Creek.